arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/camera-guide/content.md

 ## Introduction

 The Giga Display shield comes with an arducam camera connector.
-In this tutorial we will go through what cameras are compatible with the Display shield, how to connect the camera and how to run a sketch that will take a picture and display it on the screen.
+In this tutorial we will go through what cameras are compatible with the Display shield, how to connect the camera and how to run a sketch that will stream the camera feed to the display.

 ## Hardware & Software Needed